UPSCALE, STYLISH, MAGNETIC

 Moving to the Queen City?

 Start the day with an exceptional brunch: Scoot up to a booth at Greek-owned Big View Diner, or indulge in hazelnut French toast at Rush Espresso Café & Wine Bar.
-Then head to The Golf Club at Ballantyne to perfect your swing on PGA links.
-The club is on the property of The Ballantyne, a luxury hotel with a renowned spa that boasts more than 100 treatment options.
+Next, head to The Ballantyne, a luxury hotel with a renowned spa that boasts more than 100 treatment options.
 Treat yourself to a relaxing massage or, if you have room, enjoy a Champagne-soaked high tea.

 Things to do